solo-io/workshops/VAGRANT.md

 ## Access Docker from your laptop

-Run the following command to configure the Docker CLI to use the Docker Engine running in the VM:
+Run the following command on your laptop to configure the Docker CLI to use the Docker Engine running in the VM:

 ```
-vagrant ssh
 ssh-keyscan -p 2222 127.0.0.1 >> $HOME/.ssh/known_hosts
 ssh-add $(pwd)/.vagrant/machines/default/virtualbox/private_key
 export DOCKER_HOST="ssh://vagrant@127.0.0.1:2222"